-We are inviting you, your family, and friends to partake in our 20th annual count.
-There are two ways you can participate:
+We are inviting you, your family, and friends to partake in our 27th annual count on Saturday December 16th.
+There are several ways you can participate:

 - You may wish to count once or several times throughout the day, keeping in mind that winter birds typically feed after the sun rises, shortly after noon, and again from 3:00 pm to sunset.
 The tally sheet has four times indicated, and we encourage participants to carry out their count during those times.

 - When you return your final tally, send or bring it to the NNC.

 - If you observe birds not listed on the tally sheet, please list them.
 Photos of birds not on the list are also helpful.

 - Indicate the area/address in which you counted and the amount of time spent counting at the bird feeder and traveling.

 - In the final tally, please include the greatest number of species observed at one time, so as not to count a bird more than twice.
 For example: